• Skip to primary navigation

 • Special issue of the Idaho Prospector Newsletter featuring Mary Hallock Foote, from the Idaho State Historical Society Library & Archives (archived)

-Arthur De Wint Foote and engineers on the frontier
+Arthur De Wint Foote

-• Report on the Feasibility of Irrigating and Reclaiming Certain Desert Lands Between the Snake and Boise Rivers in Ada County, Idaho, and of other projects connected therewith.
-[New York, Printed by E.O.
-Jenkins] 1883.
+• Foote, Arthur De Wint.
+Report on the Feasibility of Irrigating and Reclaiming Certain Desert Lands Between the Snake and Boise Rivers in Ada County, Idaho, and of other projects connected therewith.
+Printed by E.O.
+Jenkins, 1883.

 • Rickard, Thomas Arthur.
 Interviews with Mining Engineers.
 Mining and Scientific Press, 1922.